grifball/github_crypto_survey/README.md

+A survey of crypto library usage in Github Repositories.
+Created by Scott Griffy for Charles Winstead's CS586 Introduction to DBMS class at Portland State University, Fall 2018.

 I created a scraper, database, and web interface that allows users to ask questions about the usage of different crypto libraries on github.
 I ended up targeting 9 specific C crypto libraries due to the accuracy while querying them and their popularity: openssl - [info](https://www.openssl.org/)